edgedb/edgedb/docs/edgeql/ddl/links.rst

 ----------

 :eql:synopsis:`REQUIRED`
-    If specified, the link is considered *required* for the parent object type.
+    Specifies the link is considered *required* for the parent object type.
 It is an error for an object to have a required link resolve to an empty value.
+Child links **always** inherit the *required* attribute, i.e it is not possible to make a required link optional by extending it.

+:eql:synopsis:`OPTIONAL`
-Child links **always** inherit the *required* attribute, i.e it is not possible to make a required link non-required by extending it.
+    Specifies the link is considered *optional* for the parent object type.
+It is **not** an error for an object to have such a link resolve to an empty value.
+Child links **always** inherit the *required* attribute, i.e it is not possible to make a required link optional by extending it.

 :eql:synopsis:`MULTI`
     Specifies that there may be more than one instance of this link